ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-11-26-a-brief-soiree-with-reinforcement-learning.md

 free to message me and point them out!

 #### Changelog
+* 10-04-2018: Update figures using Tikz for consistency
 * 08-12-2018: Add update on RL task and PFN internship